 Determining your risk level is where a financial planner can help you.
 When you are in your twenties, you can take more risks because you have time for the market to recover, but as you get older, you will need to be more conservative in your investments.

 - Read about the different investment types, both online and in financial magazines and books.

-- Do your research and be comfortable in what you are going invest in.
+- Do your research and be comfortable and knowledgeable about your investments.

 Real Estate Investments

-You may be considering using real estate as an investment or a wealth building tool.
+You may be considering using real estate as an investment or a wealth-building tool.
 Real estate is a great investment.
 However, there is a difference between flipping properties and investing in real estate for the long term.
 You should carefully consider the differences before you decide which one is best for you.
-Real estate that generates passive income is a great investment, but you need to make sure that it can cover the costs of upkeep and other potential problems as well.
+Real estate that generates passive income is a great investment, but you need to make sure that it can cover the costs of upkeep and other potential problems.

 - Talk to someone who has real estate investments before you start.

 - The book "Rich Dad, Poor Dad" is a great starting point if you are interested in investing in real estate.

 The Balance does not provide tax, investment, or financial services and advice.
 The information is being presented without consideration of the investment objectives, risk tolerance, or financial circumstances of any specific investor and might not be suitable for all investors.
 Past performance is not indicative of future results.
 Investing involves risk, including the possible loss of principal.